AviroopGhosh/TAS-Forge/showcases/showcase_2/NCA_WCA_scheduling_framework.md

 - Generation of GCLs for the WCA method.
 - Preparation and execution of simulation files for OMNeT++ for the WCA scheduling method.
 - Analysis of the results from both scheduling frameworks.

+This guide demonstrates how to replicate the showcased example using TAS-Forge.